P-TEFb/fragMap/README.md

 # fragMap
-Creates heatmaps displaying the number of fragments across genomic positions of a given interval or a list of intervals.
+Creates heatmaps displaying the total number of fragments across genomic positions of a given interval or a list of intervals.